chantelwetzel-noaa/assessment_prioritization/doc/_main.md

 <!--chapter:end:00bibliography.Rmd-->

 ---
-title: Data and analysis supporting the prioritization of species for stock assessments in 2023 and 2025
+title: Description of assessment prioritization methodology applied to U.S. West Coast groundfish stock to inform the selection of species assessments in 2023 and 2025
 ---

 <!--chapter:end:00title.Rmd-->